descope/node-sdk/README.md

 // You can invite batch of users via an email / text message.
 // Make sure to configure the invite URL in the Descope console prior to using this function,
-// and that an email address / phone number is provided in the information. await descopeClient.management.user.inviteBatch(
+// and that an email address / phone number is provided in the information.
+You can also set
+// a cleartext password or import a prehashed one from another service. await descopeClient.management.user.inviteBatch(
   [
     {